Domestic violence is a crime. It is physical assault as well as psychological and emotional abuse.

 Rise is a charity which supports women, children and young people affected by domestic abuse across West Sussex.
 Rise services include: refuge accommodation, resettlement, crisis appointments, helpline, counselling, housing, legal and financial advice, solicitors appointments, support groups, play therapy, 1-to-1 support and training and preventative education.
 For help, advice and support within office hours call Horsham Rise on 01403 750499.

-WORTH Services have teams of Independent Domestic Violence Advisors across West Sussex available 7 days a week for people who live in, are visiting or relocating to West Sussex.
+WORTH Services have teams of Independent Domestic Violence Advisors across West Sussex available to help you 7 days a week, 9.00am and 5.00pm by calling 07834 968539.

 Trained Independent Domestic Violence Advisors (IDVAs) provide support to victims of domestic and sexual violence.
 Crawley’s IDVA Service can be found at: